-VULTURE FUND CASES: Elliott Associates, L.P. v The Republic of Panama (see page 17) Elliott Associates, L.P. v Banco De La Nacion (see page 25)
+VULTURE FUND CASES:

+Elliott Associates, L.P. v The Republic of Panama (see page 20) Elliott Associates, L.P. v Banco De La Nacion (see page 27)

 The following two cases arose out of purchases of sovereign debt by a vulture fund.
 The cases are included partly because they contain descriptive material on international financial activity.
-The Brady Plan, described in both cases was a plan to facilitate restructuring of sovereign debt.
-The cases are also included because they illustrate behavior of holdout creditors and the debtors' attempt to block the holdout's attempt to receive payment.
+The Brady Plan, described in both cases was a plan to facilitate restructuring of sovereign debt.56 The cases are also included because they illustrate behavior of holdout creditors and the debtors' attempt to block the holdout's attempt to receive payment.
 Notice how Elliott Associates acts in the context of this plan.
 Do you approve of Elliott Associates' actions?
 The first case (Panama) raises a number of different legal issues; the second case (Peru) is more focused.
 Identify the legal issues.
 Both cases illustrate how international financial transactions take place in a context where the relevant applicable legal rules are rules of domestic legal systems, rather than international rules.
 Consider the analysis of the application of the New York statute in both cases.
 Do you agree with the courts' interpretation of the statute?
-Do you agree with the Second Circuit's description of the policy reasons for allowing credit risk...In October 2001, in light of Argentina's rapidly deteriorating political and economic prospects, Eternity purchased CDSs to hedge the credit risk on its in-country investments.")
-A credit default swap entitles a protection buyer to receive a payment on the occurrence of a defined credit event from a protection seller.
+Do you agree with the Second Circuit's description of the policy reasons for allowing Elliott to enforce the debt in the Peru case?
+Are there any policy reasons that might point in the opposite direction?